Greenhouse Technology Can Help Feed Africa

 My projects now have included eight hectares of greenhouses in Bamako, the capital of Mali, as well as a hectare of greenhouses in both Burkina Faso and Chad.
 I also have partnerships in Guinea, the Ivory Coast, and Niger.

-Greenhouses are climate-controlled structures with transparent walls and ceilings that allow farmers to grow crops in places where they can’t survive outside.
-Most of Mali, for example, is in a region known as the Sahel, which separates the Sahara Desert from the coastal areas of West Africa.
+Serres are climate-controlled structures with transparent walls and ceilings that allow farmers to grow crops in places where they can’t survive outside.
+Most of Mali, par exemple, is in a region known as the Sahel, which separates the Sahara Desert from the coastal areas of West Africa.
 It’s dry and hot.
 These conditions make it impossible to grow most crops.

 Greenhouses change the equation.
 They protect fruits and vegetables from weather, while still admitting the sunlight that crops need for photosynthesis.
 Farmers who use them can supply water and fertilizer as necessary, and then watch crops flourish in locations where they would otherwise shrivel and die.